-Presently, many governments are shifting their focus toward innovative technologies to modernize crop and agricultural research.
-The UK government, for instance, has invested heavily in IoT-based technologies to address challenges on yield production, food traceability, environmental issues, incompatibility, and lack of infrastructure [46].
+Presently, many governments are shifting their focuses towards innovative technologies to modernise crop and agricultural research.
+The UK Government, for instance, has invested heavily in IoT-based technologies to address challenges on yield production, food traceability, environmental challenges, incompatibility, and lack of infrastructure [45].
 We believe that CropSight can address some of the current challenges directly.
-For example, logging historical data and annotating crop growth and environmental effects within monitored fields can increase crop traceability.
-To reduce the overall use of agrochemicals as part of a precision farming strategy [47, 48], CropSight can be used to identify the appropriate timing and areas for chemical application together with infield imaging and ambient sensors.
-Water is in limited supply for large regions of the globe, and the reduction of unnecessary irrigation would be of large benefit to the cost-effectiveness of agriculture [49, 50].
-As discussed previously, CropSight is built with near real-time environment monitoring mechanisms including soil temperature, soil moisture levels, and ambient humidity.
-Hence, it can provide information crucial to making decisions and targeting irrigation as they relate to timing and location.
+For example, by logging historical data and annotating crop growth and environmental effects within monitored fields can increase crop traceability.
+To reduce the overall use of agrochemicals as part of a precision farming strategy [46,47], CropSight can be used to identify the appropriate timing and areas for chemical application together with infield imaging and ambient sensors.
+Water is in limited supply for large regions of the globe and the reduction of unnecessary irrigation would be of large benefit to the cost-effectiveness of agriculture [48,49].
+As discussed previously, CropSight is built in with near real-time environment monitoring mechanisms including soil temperature, soil moisture levels, and ambient humidity.
+Hence, it can provide information crucial to make decisions and targeting irrigation in timing and location.
 Additionally, by linking extra climate sensors with IoT devices, further environmental readings can be extended in CropSight for growing agricultural needs.

 Besides environmental and crop growth monitoring, historic and current datasets collated in a central system can also deliver predictive powers.
-An example of potentially predictable situations is the "Smith Period" for predicting late blight in potato crops [51].
-Late blight is shown to be likely to occur during a "Smith Period," which is defined by a period of two or more days with a minimum temperature of 10°C and humidity of 90% or above for at least 11 hours in each day.
-Having direct access to dynamic sensor readings on the CropSight can make the monitoring of specific environmental patterns much easier and thus establish an important tool to inform farmers and growers to apply fungicides and chemical treatments to the appropriate areas.
-Hence, CropSight has a high potential to serve sustainable agriculture and environmental friendliness of food production under today's changing climates.
+An example of potentially predictable situations is the "Smith Period" for predicting Late Blight in potato crops [50].
+Late Blight is shown to be likely to occur during a "Smith Period", which is defined by a period of two or more days with a minimum temperature of 10°C and a humidity of 90%, or above for at least 11 hours in each day.
+Having direct access to dynamic sensor readings on the CropSight can allow the monitoring of specific environmental patterns much easier and thus establish an important tool to inform farmers and growers to apply fungicides and chemical treatments to the appropriate areas.
+Hence, CropSight has a high potential to serve sustainable agriculture and environmentally friendliness of food production under today's changeable climates.

-Future development
+Future Development

-To establish a data and experiment information management system that is scalable and usable on regional, national, or even global crop research and agricultural practices, we believe that with further development, CropSight in connection with distributed IoT sensors can meet the future demand of usability and scalability.
+To establish a data and experiment information management system that is scalable and usable on regional, national or even global crop research and agricultural practices, we believe that, with further development, CropSight in connection with distributed IoT sensors can meet the future demand of usability and scalability.
 One area of expansion is in scalability.
-The system is currently tested on a local server with a direct network connection to at least one of the distributed nodes.
-To allow the expansion at a larger, national, or even global scale, the reliance on maintained servers would be less effective than a true cloudbased service.
-Hence, moving the CropSight system to a globally accessible cloud server with cloud-enabled distributed storage is a potentially feasible approach that removes the requirements for institutions and agricultural practitioners to maintain servers and storage.
-Given the lack of network infrastructure in rural areas in many countries, the addition of 3G or 4G mobile data networks to key distributed nodes in the field can improve the infield network, upon which the data communication of a large number of agri-tech devices can be relied.
+The system is currently tested on local server with a direct network connection to at least one of the distributed nodes.
+To allow the expansion at a larger, national, or even global scale, the reliance on maintained servers would be less effective than a true cloud-based service.
+Hence, by moving the CropSight system to a globally accessible cloud server with cloud enabled distributed storage is a potentially feasible approach that removes the requirements for institutions and agricultural practitioners to maintain servers and storage.
+Given the lack of network infrastructure in rural areas in many countries, the addition of 3G or 4G mobile data networks to key distributed nodes in the field can improve the infield network, upon which the data communication of a large number of Agri-Tech devices can be relied.